PLEASE READ THESE INSTRUCTIONS CAREFULLY.

 Incomplete applications or applications that do not include proper photo identification will be returned unprocessed.

-- The bride or groom may obtain a certified copy of their own marriage certificate.
+- The bride, groom, or spouse may obtain a certified copy of their own marriage certificate.

 - A marriage certificate can also be furnished to a legal representative.
 Legal representatives must submit a certified copy of the legal document when requesting a marriage certificate that is not their own.